webspinner/lookout.github.com/_posts/2013-08-12-deploying-the-frankenjar.md

-After an afternoon of tinkering with [Warbler](https://github.com/jruby/warbler#readme), a gem which makes `.jar`/`.war` qiles from Ruby applications with JRuby, we were able to create the "**frankenjar**."
+After an afternoon of tinkering with [Warbler](https://github.com/jruby/warbler#readme), a gem which makes `.jar`/`.war` files from Ruby applications with JRuby, we were able to create the "**frankenjar**."
 The frankenjar is a self-contained, self-running version of the entire application.